carry0987/Raspberry-Pi-Repo/README.md

 ## Auto WiFi Reconnect
 This script can auto reconnect WiFi when the WiFi down
-1. Use wget to download this script
+1. Use wget to download the script
 ```
 sudo wget -P /usr/local/bin https://raw.github.com/carry0987/Raspberry-Pi-Repo/master/Auto-WiFi-Reconnect/wifi-reconnect.sh
 ```